andrz3y/pdf_scanner/README.md

 PDFSec written to check safery of PDF files downloaded from, well, anywhere.

+I do have dedicated download VM but if moving PDFs to any other machine I always check them for security reasons...

 # First Run

 Before first run API keys are required for :
+- `https://www.virustotal.com/api/v3/analyses` as: `VT_API_KEY`
+- `https://opentip.kaspersky.com/api/v1/scan/file` as `KASPERSKY_API_KEY`

 Scribt written for Ubuntu, so download zipped project, run bootstrap script: `sudo bash bootstrap.sh`.